Red-Portal/ray-awesome-papers/README.md

-# Ray Kim's Awesome Papers
+# Kyurae Kim's Awesome Papers
 The papers that made me stay awake all night long.
 Let me know if you have anything interesting to share!